Persecution of the Jews in Schleswig-Holstein (1933–1945): History of the Jews in Schleswig-Holstein prior to 1933

 Most of the German population of the Middle Ages were baptized Christians.
 The Jewish minority was subjected to a centuries-long persecution.
 This changed following the Jewish emancipation during the Enlightenment.
 In Prussia, under the rule of Frederick the Great, there was limited tolerance towards the Judenregal or Schutzjude – a 'protected Jewish' status for German Jews granted by the imperial, princely, or royal courts.
 Jews were increasingly likely to assimilate into their Christian environment, for example, by receiving baptism and changing their names.
 During the Napoleonic Wars, the principle of Jewish emancipation, which had been applied in France since 1791, was applied to the occupied territories of Germany.
 For example, with the Prussian Edict of Emancipation of 1812, Jews living in Prussia became Prussian citizens, albeit with significant legal restrictions.
 The new constitutions of the North German Confederation (1866–1871) introduced a strict separation of church and state and thus placed Jews on an equal footing with German Christians.
 The Constitution of the German Empire (1871–1918) intended – at least in legal terms – to make all German Jews full citizens.

 The introduction of Basic State Law in Schleswig-Holstein on 15 September 1848 provided a limited framework for Jewish emancipation but was only valid until 1851.
 Jewish emancipation also occurred in Lübeck (1848, 1852), Schleswig (1854), and Holstein (1863), and emancipation was considered formally complete with the founding of the German Reich in 1871.
 Until 1871, Jews in Schleswig-Holstein were mostly restricted to living in small towns.

 However, the movement for legal equality for Jews met with limited approval among the Christian majority and was only hesitantly implemented in everyday life.
-A growing number of people, especially the bourgeoisie, held religiously motivated anti-Jewish views and believed in various anti-Semitic stereotypes.
-Thousands of citizens organized themselves in anti-Semitic organizations such as the Pan-German League – which was influential in the educated middle class and in politics – and later in the National Socialist German Workers' Party (NSDAP) to obstruct formal equal treatment of Jews, or to oppose non-Aryans.
+A growing number of people, especially the bourgeoisie, held religiously motivated anti-Jewish views and believed in various antisemitic stereotypes.
+Thousands of citizens organized themselves in antisemitic organizations such as the Pan-German League – which was influential in the educated middle class and in politics – and later in the National Socialist German Workers' Party (NSDAP) to obstruct formal equal treatment of Jews, or to oppose non-Aryans.
 This zeitgeist was described during a 2011 commemoration as: "In everyday life, the members of the Jewish faith community were excluded, professionally massively disadvantaged and isolated in their social environment."

-These anti-Semitic movements affected the willingness of Jews to emigrate.
+These antisemitic movements affected the willingness of Jews to emigrate.
 In 1925 in Germany, 563,733 people, or 0.9% of the population, considered themselves as members of the Jewish religious community; the proportion fell to 499,682 (0.8%) under the influence of the Nazi persecution of Jews in the census of 16 June 1933.
 By 1939, the number of Jews in the German Reich had drastically decreased to 233,973 (0.34%).